zonemaster/zonemaster-backend/docs/Configuration.md

 (with different country codes) for the same language, then all those must be removed to block that language.

+English is the Zonemaster default language, but it can be blocked from being allowed by RPC-API by not including it in the configuration.

 The first language in the list will be used as the default for the RPC API error messages.
 If translation not available, then the error messages will be send untranslated, i.e. in English.
 See the [API documentation] to know which